 For big blogs, Chitika can be a gold mine, but even smaller ones can start making money from ads on this network.
 On this system, you can find a lot of different ad types, and it’s easy to create and customize them.
 The primary domain of Chitika are contextual ads, but there are also highlight ads, hover ads and in-text ads.

 BuySellAds is one of the largest networks for bloggers to connect with advertisers, and the biggest niche blogs rely on it.
-But, this marketplace will take 25% for every ad sale that you make.
+But, this marketplace will take 25% of every ad sale that you make.
 Still, they will make sure that you have no troubles with bookkeeping, payments and ad hosting, as they take care of all these things.

 Here is the list of over 40 different ad networks.